Lendio business loans

 A closer look:

-Which type of loan you get and the lender you work with are the biggest factors in determining how much you can borrow with a business loan.
+The type of loan you get and the lender you work with are the biggest factors that determine how much you can borrow with a business loan.
 And you might find easier approval with a business loan backed by a form of collateral — be it a car, a tractor or your business’s future sales.
 A secured loan is less risky for the lender, who can sell your collateral to soften the financial hit if your business defaults.

 In a sole proprietor, a single person owns and runs an unincorporated business.
 While a sole proprietor can have employees, they are the only ones paying income tax on profits earned.

 Because sole proprietors have little separation between business and personal finances, banks and other financial institutions often view them as risky investments.
-If a sole proprietor loses out on an important contract, gets sick or is unable to continue their business for any reason, the lender has wasted money on a loan that will likely go unpaid.
+If a sole proprietor loses out on an important contract, gets sick or cannot continue their business for any reason, the lender has wasted money on a loan that will likely go unpaid.

 This risk makes it difficult for sole proprietors to secure a business loan, but it’s not impossible.
 With the right documentation and a good business plan in place, there are lenders willing to offer loans to sole proprietors.